 g.
-Amend Section 9.1208, Development Standards" subsection (3), "Maximum height" subsection (a), to change location of height plane measurement based upon the classification of street the new development is on, and based upon whether there is existing single family zoning across the street, or adjacent to the new development.
+Amend Section 9.1208, Development Standards" subsection (3), "Maximum height" subsection (a), to change location of height plane measurement to the setback line and reorganize the text.
 The remaining paragraphs and subsections shall remain unchanged.
 The revised text and new subsections shall read as follows: